jsaak/locale_assistant/README.md

 Full line comments, empty lines, starting 3 hyphens, and comments on non leaf elements are dropped Comments on leaves are copied
+Multiline values, along with many features of yaml are unsupported at the moment.
 </pre>